Joined:

 Back to Theron Beaudreau's profile

-Posted by Theron Beaudreau about 12 years ago
+Posted by Theron Beaudreau over 12 years ago

 How many of us have ever felt challenged by attempting to sum up permaculture into a 30 second “elevator speech”?
 What about a thirty minute talk?
 One hour?
 It seems like the longer you have to talk about permaculture the easier it gets.
 Perhaps that is because permaculture covers such a wide verity of disciplines and subjects that the elevator speech just can’t do it justice.
 But, try keeping that up for a full 72 hour PDC and, it doesn’t matter how many subjects you are able to cover, how knowledgeable you are, or how much depth you are able to go into on any particular topic, if all you do is talk... you’ll have lost the audience, and with it the opportunity to inspire, before you’ve even begun to get to the good bits.